Xyntopia/pydoxtools/README.md

 - Pipeline management on a new level
 - Integration with AI (LLMs and more) models
-- (PDF) table extraction without configuration!
+- low-resource (PDF) table extraction without configuration and expensive layout detection algorithms!
 - Document analysis and question-answering
 - Support for most of todays document formats
 - Vector index Creation